yellowsink/yotei/CONFIG_FORMATS.md

 Maybe only use this one on high uptime e.g. server environments.

-Always cannot be used with `on`.
+Always cannot be used with `once`.
 Doing this will make the config invalid.

 ## `/etc/yotei/internal`